Start Here: A Beginner’s Guide to Common Teen Mental Health Issues

-If you’re a parent with a teen, you’ve probably wondered about their mental health from time to time.
-Are they doing ok?
+If you’re a parent with a teen, you’ve probably wondered about their mental health — and mental health issues — from time to time.
+Are they doing OK?
+Experiencing mental health challenges?
 Happy enough?
 On social media too much?
 Too stressed?

-These are the kinds of questions keeping parents around the world up at night.
-According to the World Health Organization (WHO), an estimated 10 to 20 percent of adolescents globally experience mental health conditions, yet these remain underdiagnosed and undertreated.
+These are the kinds of questions keeping parents around the world up at night, and with good reason.
+According to the World Health Organization (WHO), 14% of youths ages 10-19 experience mental health conditions that are largely unrecognized and untreated.

 If you’re one of the parents asking questions about your teen’s emotional well-being, you’re being an attentive, thoughtful caregiver.
-Assessing whether or not your child or family might need extra help is an act of love and simply a healthy thing to do.
+Assessing whether your child or family might need extra help is an act of love and simply a healthy thing to do.

-“If you feel sad, if you’re experiencing something uncomfortable or unusual, it’s ok to reach out to a professional.
-Everyone experiences something in life where we need someone to talk to.”– Dr. Sharnell Myles
+“If you feel sad, if you’re experiencing something uncomfortable or unusual, it’s OK to reach out to a professional.
+Everyone experiences something in life where we need someone to talk to.”

 First: Say Goodbye to Stigma

 Today, therapy, coaching, and counseling services have less stigma than they did in the past.
 But some people are still hesitant about reaching out for help to address mental health issues.

-Mental health issues are common and complex, and today’s world is shifting how they are perceived and treated.
+Mental health challenges are common and complex, and today’s world is shifting how they’re perceived and treated.

 “Over the past five years, we’ve seen a shift in the mental health issues teens have to deal with.
-We’ve always had to address issues of depression, anxiety, and suicide in teens, but with the pandemic, it’s uncovered a different layer and added more complexity,” says Myles.
+We’ve always had to address issues of depression, anxiety, and suicide* in teens, but with the pandemic, it’s uncovered a different layer and added more complexity,” Myles said.

-Myles continued: “For example, the pandemic created complex issues of trauma versus just depression.
-Some of those issues are now coupled with the fear of death or dying, the actual death of family members, fear of contracting COVID-19, and isolation, as teens were suddenly learning remotely at home instead of being at school with their friends and peers.
+Myles explained that, for example, the pandemic created complex issues of trauma versus just depression.
+She noted that some of those mental health issues were coupled with the fear of death or dying, the death of family members, fear of contracting COVID-19, and isolation, as teens were suddenly learning remotely at home instead of being at school with their friends and peers.

 ADHD in teenagers can be concerning because those who experience difficulty with hyperactivity, impulsivity, and inattention may struggle with learning disabilities, low-self esteem, schoolwork, and social skills problems.

 Anxiety is a nervous disorder characterized by a state of excessive uneasiness and apprehension, typically with compulsive behavior or panic attacks.
 According to the National Survey of Children’s Health, anxiety was the most common mental health issue for children ages 3-17 from 2018-2019.

-To make matters worse, healthcare studies over the past few decades have shown that anxiety among teens is increasing at alarming rates, and even more so as we navigate the recent COVID-19 pandemic.
+To make matters worse, health care studies over the past few decades have shown that anxiety among teens is increasing at alarming rates, and even more so due to the recent COVID-19 pandemic.

 An important note: Anxiety is different than stress.
 Anxiety happens when overwhelming levels of stress become unmanageable.

-Depression looks different in teens.
+Depression looks different in teens than in adults.
 Teenagers tend to keep up with friendships, while adults isolate themselves from their community at large — although depressed teens can also isolate themselves.
-Many teens with depression, especially those who are “overachievers,” may become extremely sensitive to criticism or rejection and become angry with others when any criticism is expressed.
+Many teens with depression, especially those who are overachievers, may become extremely sensitive to criticism or rejection and become angry with others when any criticism is expressed.

 Depressed teens also often complain of unexplained aches and pains like headaches or stomachaches, even when a physical exam shows no medical cause.

-Eating disorders, such as anorexia, bulimia, and binge-eating disorders, are serious health conditions that parents should not be ignored.
-While their signs and symptoms vary based on what’s specifically happening with your child (visit this page for a more thorough breakdown), teens with eating disorders will often experience:
+Anorexia, bulimia, and binge-eating disorders are serious health conditions that parents should not ignore.
+While the signs and symptoms vary based on what’s specifically happening with your child, teens with eating disorders will often experience:

-- Obsessed with celebrities’ body shapes and wanting to look like them
+- Obsession with celebrities’ body shapes and wanting to look like them.

 Third: Ask for Help

-If you are concerned that your child may be experiencing mental health challenges, don’t be ashamed or afraid to ask for help.
-Start with your child’s primary care physician, school counselor, or another experienced professional in your community, and get an opinion from someone with experience.
-There are many treatment options available, and early intervention is key to preventing issues from worsening.
+If you’re concerned that your child may be experiencing mental health challenges, don’t be ashamed or afraid to ask for help.
+Start with your child’s primary care physician, a school counselor, or a therapist.
+There are many treatment options available, and early intervention is key to preventing mental health issues from worsening.